Liyang-Zhang/BackgroundErrorSuppreesionforQAseq/README.md

 **iDES_polishing_example.R**

 Sometimes, there are some werid sites in the iDES polishing result.
 This script is used to model the calculation procedure of iDES model.

+**QAseq_iDES_linux.py**

+The linux version pipeline that integrate the scripts for background polishing.
+It should be run in the QAseq pipline running directory.